institute-of-coding/accreditation-standard/docs/standard/background.md

 ## 1.1 Context

-The proposed standard must be:
+The proposed standard must:

     a.
-Fit for purpose for whole project especially themes 1, 2 and 3
+Be fit for purpose for whole project especially themes 1, 2 and 3
     b.
-Fit for all IoC partners
+Be fit for all IoC partners
     c.
-Fit for broad industry
+Be fit for broad industry
     d.
-Takes into account existing standards
+Take into account existing standards

 ## 1.2.
 Requirements

-An initial discussion in the online meeting on 9th April identified a number of requirements within the context above.

 1. Some overarching targets are givens:
     1. FHEQ (Framework for Higher Education Qualifications) outcomes statement
-        1. equivalents for Scotland/Wales/Northern Ireland?
+        1. equivalents for Scotland/Wales/Northern Ireland
     1. QAA (Quality Assurance Agency) subject benchmark statement
     1. (for degree apprenticeships) Institute for Apprentices (IfA) endorsement.